adonisjs/v5-docs/content/guides/fundamentals/async-local-storage.md

 Node.js Async local storage can get even trickier if you are not careful enough to access the local storage within the HTTP request.

 We recommend you still write your code as you were writing earlier (passing `ctx` by reference), even if you have access to the async local storage.
-Passing data by reference conveys a clear execution path and also makes it easier to test your code in isolation.
+Passing data by reference conveys a clear execution path and makes it easier to test your code in isolation.

 ### Then why have you introduced async local storage?
 Async local storage shines with the APM tools.
 The tools that collect performance metrics from your app and help you debug/pinpoint problems.